zilliztech/zdoc/docs/tutorials/data-import/use-bulkwriter-for-data-import.md

 # Prepare Data Import

-This guide explains how to use **BulkWriter** in PyMilvus to prepare for data import into Zilliz Cloud.
+This guide walks you through the process of preparing your data for import into Zilliz Cloud using the **BulkWriter** tool in PyMilvus.

 ## Overview{#overview}

-**BulkWriter** is a PyMilvus script that converts datasets into a format suitable for importing data via various methods such as the Zilliz Cloud console, the **BulkInsert** APIs of Milvus SDKs, or the **Import** API in RESTful flavor.
+**BulkWriter** in PyMilvus is a script designed to convert datasets into a format suitable for importing data via various methods such as the Zilliz Cloud console, the **BulkInsert** APIs of Milvus SDKs, or the **Import** API in RESTful flavor.
+It offers two types of writers:

-The tool offers two categories of writers: **LocalBulkWriter** and **RemoteBulkWriter**.
-A **LocalBulkWriter** reads the designated dataset and transforms it into a format that is easy to use.
-On the other hand, a **RemoteBulkWriter** carries out the same task but also transfers the converted data files to the designated object storage bucket.
-The following table compares these two writers.
+- **LocalBulkWriter**: Reads the designated dataset and transforms it into an easy-to-use format.

+- **RemoteBulkWriter**: Performs the same task as the **LocalBulkWriter** but additionally transfers the converted data files to a specified object storage bucket.

+The following table compares the two writers.

 ## Procedure{#procedure}

-To use **BulkWriter**, follow these steps:

-1. Install the latest PyMilvus and get your dataset.
+1. **Set up:**
-    - To install the latest PyMilvus or upgrade your PyMilvus to the latest version, refer to [Install SDKs](./install-sdks).
+    - Install the latest version of PyMilvus.
+For instructions on installation, refer to [Install SDKs](./install-sdks).

-    - To download the example dataset in CSV format from Kaggle, visit [this link](https://www.kaggle.com/datasets/shiyu22chen/cleaned-medium-articles-dataset), log in, and click the **Download** button in the upper right corner.
+    - Download the example dataset from Kaggle.
+Visit [this link](https://www.kaggle.com/datasets/shiyu22chen/cleaned-medium-articles-dataset), log in, and click the **Download** button in the upper right corner.

     :::info Notes